spectrocloud/librarium/docs/docs-content/clusters/data-center/vmware/vmware.md

 tags: ["data center", "vmware"]
 ---

-Palette supports VMware as a datacenter provider, enabling you to deploy and manage Kubernetes clusters on VMware virtual machines.
-Palette achieves this through a [Private Cloud Gateway (PCG)](../../pcg/architecture.md), which establishes a secure connection from the internal network to the internet-accessible Palette instance and effectively bypassing NAT gateways and firewalls.

-Palette supports VMware as a data center provider.
+Palette supports usning VMware as a data center provider.
 With this, you can deploy and manage Kubernetes clusters on VMware virtual machines.
 For this to work, Palette uses a [Private Cloud Gateway (PCG)](../../pcg/architecture.md), which creates a secure connection from the internal network to the internet-accessible Palette instance, ultimately bypassing the need to create firewall rules or other network configurations allowing external connections to the internal network.

 :::tip